Is Aramark (ARMK) a Keeper?

 ARMK’s Market Performance

-ARMK stocks went down by -0.31% for the week, with a monthly jump of 4.48% and a quarterly performance of 8.18%, while its annual performance rate touched 69.85%.
-The volatility ratio for the week stands at 2.63% while the volatility levels for the past 30 days are set at 2.72% for Aramark.
-The simple moving average for the period of the last 20 days is 0.81% for ARMK stocks with a simple moving average of 20.50% for the last 200 days.
+ARMK stocks went up by 4.07% for the week, with a monthly jump of 2.49% and a quarterly performance of 13.53%, while its annual performance rate touched 61.55%.
+The volatility ratio for the week stands at 2.29% while the volatility levels for the past 30 days are set at 2.27% for Aramark.
+The simple moving average for the period of the last 20 days is 2.37% for ARMK stocks with a simple moving average of 21.68% for the last 200 days.

 Analysts’ Opinion of ARMK